-- Never connect the battery to the charger permanently. - ► Remove the on-board computer and battery from their mount if the pedelec is not going to be used for up to four weeks. - ▶ If the pedelec is removed from service for longer than four weeks, you need to prepare it for a break in operation (see Section 4.2.4.1).
+- ▶ Never connect the battery to the charger permanently. - ▶ If the pedelec is removed from service for longer than four weeks, you need to prepare it for a break in operation.

-4.2.4.1 Preparing for a break in operation
+4.4.4.1 Preparing a break in operation

 - 1 The pedelec needs to be cleaned with a damp cloth and preserved with wax spray.
-Never wax the friction surfaces of the brake. - 2 Have the specialist dealer carry out maintenance and basic cleaning and apply preservative agent before longer periods without use. - 3 Remove battery (see Section 6.10.1.1 or 6.10.2.1). - 4 Charge battery between 30% and 60% so that two or three LEDs light up on the battery level indicator.
+Never wax the friction surfaces of the brake. - 2 Have the specialist dealer carry out maintenance and basic cleaning and apply preservative agent before longer periods without use.

-4.2.4.2 Carrying out a break in operation
+4.4.4.2 Carrying out a break in operation

-- Store the pedelec, battery and charger in a dry, clean environment.
+- 1 Store the pedelec, battery and charger in a dry, clean environment.
 We recommend storing them in uninhabited rooms with smoke alarms.
-Dry locations with an ambient temperature between 10 °C and 20 °C are ideal. - 2 Check the battery level after 6 months.
-If only one LED on the battery level indicator lights up, recharge the battery to around 30%-60%.
+Dry locations with an ambient temperature between 10 °C and 20 °C are ideal. - 2 Charge the battery after three months.